JadEletry/book-exercise-docs/labmodule01/README-CDA.md

 What does your implementation do?

-The implementation for the CDA device creates an environment for pydev to run in order to secure the initialization of the device.
+The implementation for the CDA device creates an environment for pydev to run in order to initialize the device.
+In doing so, we can approve the environment's ability to run securely.

 How does your implementation work?